Our plugin includes several blocks to help you manage your food blog and recipes easier.

 You can see a demo of these blocks here.

 There are also two more blocks with green icons: Jump to Recipe and Print Recipe.
 These blocks can be used in posts in combination with the Recipe Card Block (Premium).
 They allow you to add links to jump to the recipe or to print it anywhere in the content of a post or a page.
-If you have already enabled to display of such buttons automatically at the top, you won’t probably need to use these blocks.
+If you have already enabled to display the buttons automatically at the top, you won’t probably need to use these blocks.

 You can read more details about the Nutrition Block here.